 As a member of the Community Outreach team at Casa Colina, Olivia brings compassion, experience, wisdom and patience.
 With an Associate Degree from Front Range Community College in Boulder, she has an avid interest in contemplative psychology and longs to delve deeper into spirituality and meditation and to explore how these practices correlate with recovery principles.
 Her previous experiences as a mentor with a children’s advocacy center and also as a recovery advocate proves that she has a natural tendency towards helping others.

 She draws inspiration from her sponsor, her close friends and from her peers, whom she lovingly refers to as “the people in the rooms.”
 Embracing her own personal recovery, she reiterates “I now know what freedom, happiness, peace and serenity feel like.
 Now I use my past for good and to help others; I do not regret it.
 I listen to my strong intuition, and I trust in God today.”

 As a lifelong learner, her main goals are to further her education and to travel the world.
-As part of her morning routine, she spends time playing with her roommate’s cat, Pickles, who she loves like her own.
-However, Pickles isn’t the only animal who has won a place in her heart.
+As part of her morning routine, she spends time playing with her cat, Pippin.
+However, Pippin isn’t the only animal who has won a place in her heart.
 Clara and Cochese, part of our equine program, have taken up their own space.
 When she isn’t at the stables, you can find Olivia leading an education group, meditating or contemplating her next adventure.

 With a passionate zeal for recovery, Wes Lane first came into contact with Casa Colina while mentoring and carrying the message on campus.
 His belief is that God saved him from the hopelessness, the pain, and the misery of alcoholism and addiction so that he can show others that there is a way out.